Advanced Community Resilience Organizing Seminar

 - Develop student-led project(s) to execute after the course with continued guidance and support from the Community Resilience Co-lab.

 Students should expect to be able to complete all work for the course during the weekly seminar on Wednesdays, 3-4:50 pm.
 Optional additional activities include a weekly skill-building workshop/reading group immediately following the seminar from 5-6 pm and eligibility to attend one weekend intensive training in Spring 2018.
-The seminar draws upon framing, practices, and strategies from multiple sources including, among others, SERES, Movement Strategy Center, Social Transformation Project, Movement Generation, and the NAACP’s Environmental and Climate Justice Program.
+The seminar draws upon framing, practices, and strategies from multiple sources including, among others, SERES, Movement Strategy Center, Social Transformation Project, Emergent Strategy, Movement Generation, and the NAACP’s Environmental and Climate Justice Program.

 Abby Reyes is a human rights & environmental lawyer.
 She cut her teeth doing rural environmental legal assistance in the Philippines, her father’s homeland, and walking alongside the Colombian U’wa pueblo for dignity against big oil.
 She is now director of UCI Community Resilience Projects and trains UC food and climate fellows in transformative leadership statewide.
 A graduate of Stanford and Berkeley Law, she co-chairs the board of EarthRights International and is a partner in the National Association of Climate Resilience Planners.